tloen/tloen.github.io/_posts/2019-03-07-whats-Kikofri.md

 * `top_small.html`: Includes `site.name`, or something else if you'd like, at the top of pages.
 Also makes it easy to exclude from a given page.
 * `foot.html`: Footer.
 Closes "open tags" in `head.html`.
 * `head.html`: Apart from being `<head>` it contains meta-data.
-A lot of if can be modified in this file.
-But entries like:
+Some of it can be modified in this file, but see `captures.html` for more variables.
+Entries
+  like:

 {% raw %}
 ```